ddbj/www/_ddbj/single-amplified-genome-e.md

 - Indicate that SAG derives from multiple samples and genomes in /note.
 For example, "co-assembly of 10 single-cell amplified genomes".
 - Describe isolation source in /isolation_source.
+For example, "hot spring water".
+- Describe amprification method and cell numbers used in /note.
+For example, "co-assembly of ten single-cell amplified genomes by MDA (multiple displacement amplification)".

 ### BioSample  {#single-biosample}